webplatform/docs/concepts/Internet_and_Web/how_browsers_work/index.md

      return o;
  }

- The element type is also considered, for example form controls and tables have special frames. <br /> In Webkit if an element wants to create a special renderer it will override the <code>createRenderer</code> method.
+ The element type is also considered, for example form controls and tables have special frames.
+In Webkit if an element wants to create a special renderer it will override the <code>createRenderer</code> method.
 The renderers points to style objects that contains the non geometric information.

 =====The render tree relation to the DOM tree=====

  The renderers correspond to the DOM elements, but the relation is not one to one.
 Non visual DOM elements will not be inserted in the render tree.
 An example is the "head" element.
 Also elements whose display attribute was assigned to "none" will not appear in the tree (elements with "hidden" visibility attribute will appear in the tree).

 There are DOM elements which correspond to several visual objects.
 These are usually elements with complex structure that cannot be described by a single rectangle.
 For example, the "select" element has 3 renderers - one for the display area, one for the drop down list box and one for the button.
-Also when text is broken into multiple lines because the width is not sufficient for one line, the new lines will be added as extra renderers. <br /> Another example of several renderers is broken HTML.
+Also when text is broken into multiple lines because the width is not sufficient for one line, the new lines will be added as extra renderers.
+Another example of several renderers is broken HTML.
 According to CSS spec an inline element must contain either only block element or only inline elements.
 In case of mixed content, anonymous block renderers will be created to wrap the inline elements.

 Some render objects correspond to a DOM node but not in the same place in the tree.
 Floats and absolutely positioned elements are out of flow, placed in a different place in the tree, and mapped to the real frame.
 A placeholder frame is where they should have been.